 Analytics are not just limited to social media.
 Every platform that allows brands to advertise their products will offer some form of measurement to the advertiser.
 That’s why you see ads on the free version of YouTube.
-On the other hand, no ads is a popular Netflix fact, since there are no advertisers on the platform as yet.
+On the other hand, no ads are a popular Netflix fact for, since there are no advertisers on the platform as yet.
 Ergo, no analytics.

 Useful Social Media Tips for Small Businesses

 You now understand the value that social media can offer to your small business.
 You also have a better idea of why it is critical to set goals and measure performance.
 Now it is time for some actionable tips that you can apply to your own small business and its social media strategy:

 - Identify your audience.